hstrowd/model-transporter/README.md

 This gem adds a ```model_transport:load_from``` rake task.
 This tasks takes advantage of the following environment variables, when present:

 * ```TRANSPORTED_RECORDS_FILE```: The path to a file containing the records that have been or should be transported.
 This file should be a JSON formatted hash in which the keys are Model name and the values are record IDs from the source data store.
-For example, the following would be a valid saple of the content in this file:
+For example, the following would be a valid sample of the content in this file:

 ```javascript
 {